AceDataCloud/OpenAIAPI/docs/openai_responses_api_integration_guide.md

 ## Conclusion

-Through this document, you have learned how to easily implement the official OpenAI's creation Responses feature using the OpenAI Responses API.
+Through this document, you have learned how to easily implement the official OpenAI's creation of Responses feature using the OpenAI Responses API.
 We hope this document helps you better connect and use the API.
 If you have any questions, please feel free to contact our technical support team.